-I am a level 3 coach attending the clinic and will be attending a level 2 course later.
+I am a Level 3 coach attending the Level 2 course later.
 Can I get started on the certification exam?

-No. The exam will be made available when you have completed the level 2 certification.
+No. The exam will be made available once you complete the Level 2 clinic.

 Coaching Clinic Cancellation Policies

-What is the refund policy for USA Cycling clinics/seminars/conferences?
+What is the refund policy for USA Cycling clinics?

 I have a scheduling conflict, but I can attend another scheduled clinc.
 What is the policy?